greg-han/myplace/README.md

 * git clone or download https://github.com/greg-han/myplace.git and then  cd to `myplace` and `myplace/client` then `npm install` in both directories.
 * cd to `myplace` and `npm start` to start the node server
 * then cd to `myplace/client` and `npm start` to start the react app.
 * There are two DB options right now, one in the cloud, and one locally.
-Just comment/uncomment them.
+Just comment/uncomment them to choose.
+  If running locally, install mongodb, then `sudo mongod`, after that, `mongo` then in the mongo terminal `use myplace` after you create this db, comment out the one in the cloud and uncomment the local one.
+Change the port to whatever port your       running mongo server is running on (You can find it in the terminal that you are running `mongod` from).
+* Username : You should notice a username in the redux store.
+This is persistent throughout the program (with redux) and can be used for     w/e.
+Mosty for `findOne` CRUD operations throught the different components.
 * Login: user the temporary account username : Greg, and pasword : password to log in !
-  You will notice a different UI experience depending on whether you are logged in or not
+  You will notice a different UI experience depending on whether you are logged in or not (Persistent Redux state throughout the program).
 * Logout : Go to your profile page and logout.
 This Logout button will only appear if you are logged in.
 * Search: This is almost added, for now it shoudl just save your queries into the database.
 Will debug soon.